idun-project/r2v2/README.md

 If you intend to use a monitor that supports composite, you can get decent color 40col and monochrome 80col from the output on the RCA jack.
 Install the VDC enhancer and the RF modulator replacement, then connect the composite output to your display.
 Most likely, you will want to use the 3.5mm heahphone jack for audio.

-It is possible to install both the RF modulator replacment and the DB-9 mod.
+It is possible to install both the RF modulator replacement and the DB-9 mod.
 If you do this, then you'll have analog RGB (both RGBS and RGBHV) on the DB-9, and that might be what you want for some monitors (e.g. SCART input).
 You'll have to work out your own switching between displays using this configuration.

 #### For digital HDMI monitors